gertingold/tools4scicomp/manuscript/git.rst

 More modern version control systems are designed to favor collaboration within a team.
 There exist two different approaches: centralized version control systems on the one hand and distributed version control systems on the other hand.
-The version control system Git which we are going to discuss in more detail in this chapter is a distributed version control system.
+The version control system Git, which we are going to discuss in more detail in this chapter, is a distributed version control system.
 In order to better understand some of its aspects, it is useful to contrast it with a centralized version control system like Subversion.